brownman/magnify_the_small/README.md

 3,"count new records",09:54,tasks_sh,db,"counter koan",x,failed
 2,"update the readme file",15:03,tasks_sh,update_readme,"",x,failed
 1,1,1,1,1,1,1,1
+     1	although there was  a big tree beside him
+     2	he hided behind the bush
+     3	where was he
-     1	but she could always call her friend
+     4	but she could always call her friend
-     2	she had herself to talk to
+     5	she had herself to talk to
-     3	she had a good company
+     6	she had a good company
-     4	but she was still happy
+     7	but she was still happy
-     5	but she was still happy
+     8	but she was still happy
-     6	but she was still happy
+     9	but she was still happy
-     7	but she was stil happy
+    10	but she was stil happy
-     8	the ant had a small brain
+    11	the ant had a small brain
-     9	the ant had a small brain
+    12	the ant had a small brain
-    10	about his good friend - the ant
+    13	about his good friend - the ant
-    11	exit
+    14	exit
-    12	and he was happy to hear the good news
+    15	and he was happy to hear the good news
-    13	there was also an elephant though
+    16	there was also an elephant though
-    14	there was a little ant
+    17	there was a little ant
-    15	once upon a time
+    18	once upon a time